 Yay for the cloth napkin!
 Our floating rick rack technique lets you fancy-up a standard cloth napkin as a gift or just for everyday.
 It’s fun and easy, and you may already have everything you need on hand to whip up a stack in no time.

 You can never have too many places to keep your stuff.
-Use this nested trio for sewing bits and bobs, as a desk caddy, or organize items in the bathroom, kitchen or nursery.
-The largest basket features looped handles.
+Use this nested trio for sewing notions, as a desk caddy, or organize items in the bathroom, kitchen or nursery.
+The largest basket features looped carry handles.

 Add a little sparkle with metallic cottons.
 This is a fast and fun project that would be great for someone new to sewing.
 The waistband and ties are surprisingly easy to make, but give the apron a very professional look.